A gothic tale

 “An imaginative and visually arresting piece of music theatre…

-Nominated for several Green Room Awards.
+- Nominated for Production in Opera, Green Room Awards

 Text and Original FilmPeter Weir